 Depart today on your flight to St. Petersburg.

 Upon arrival in St. Petersburg, your local Russian guide will meet you at the airport and assist with the transfer to your hotel.
-En route, you'll stop for lunch at a local restaurant.
 Upon arrival at the hotel, you'll have time to settle in and freshen up before heading out on an orientation walk.
 The balance of the afternoon is at leisure to relax after your flight.

 Tonight, get to know your fellow travelers better over dinner at your hotel.